 - not to improperly use information gained as a director or misuse improperly his or her position to manage the co-operative

 - not to contravene any section of the act, particularly any applicable to directors.

-For example, a director must not act fraudulently or conceal, mutilate or falsify securities of the cooperative or any of its books, and must deliver up all documents they are required to.
+For example, a director must not act fraudulently or conceal, mutilate or falsify securities of the co-operative or any of its books, and must deliver up all documents they're required to.

 Further information for directors

-This information is presented as a guide to help you understand a director's role and responsibilities in a cooperative.
-Get more information and guidance about cooperatives from the Consumer Affairs website.
+This information is presented as a guide to help you understand a director's role and responsibilities in a co-operative.
+Get more information and guidance about co-operatives from CAV's website.

-- decide if forming a cooperative is the right option for your entity - CAV has information that can help you work out your decision
+- decide if forming a co-operative is the right option for your entity – CAV has information that can help you decide

-- once the cooperative's name, rules and any disclosure statements have been approved, hold a formation meeting
+- hold a formation meeting once the co-operative's name, rules and any disclosure statements have been approved.